dclive/Gigabyte-B660M-Elite-AX/README.md

 * Broadly, anything requiring Intel QuickSync / Intel graphics won't work, since the Intel Xe graphics on 11th-12th gen isn't supported by MacOS in any capacity whatsoever - zero functionality, no exceptions.
 You must have an AMD GPU with 11th-12th-13th gen Intel CPUs.
 * All video-out ports on the motherboard, as Intel 11th-12th gen (Xe) iGPU isn't supported in MacOS.
 * Universal Control and related functions don't reliably work for me.
 I don't use them and can't help with troubleshooting.
 * Bluetooth, Wi-Fi do not work; you can try OCLP hacking but I chose not to do this.
+Other things that depend on this (Apple Watch unlock, etc.) now won't work.

 **Disabled**